 Listen to a story

 One of the best things you can do on World Book Day is read a book!
-Have a special storytime at home and read your child’s favourite book together, or go online and listen to stories for children of all ages on the World Book Day website.
+Have a special storytime at home and read your child’s favourite book together, or go online and listen to stories and watch book-related videos for children of all ages on the World Book Day website.

 Dress up for charity